-At the end of 2020 the Company entered into a Loan Agreement with companies which regulated loan obligations in such a way that the liability was written off in the amount of HRK 156,861 thousand, while the remaining debt of HRK 4,700 thousand should be settled in 2021.
+At the end of 2020, year the Company entered into a Shortterm Loan Agreement with suppliers which regulated Existing Loan in the way that the liability was written off in the amount of HRK 156.861 thousand while the remaining debt of HRK 4.700 thousand will be settled by the end 2022.

-From January 2020, the Company began to repay liabilities to financial institutions and continues to repay liabilities to suppliers, in accordance with the pre-bankruptcy settlement.
+The Company repays liabilities to financial institutions and continues to repay liabilities to suppliers, in accordance with the pre-bankruptcy settlement.

-Analysis of the 2020 business performance
+Analysis of the 2021 business performance